redis/redis-om-node/README.md

 class Album extends Entity {}
 ```

 [Schemas](docs/classes/Schema.md) define the fields on your entity, their types, and how they are mapped internally to Redis.
-By default, entities map to Hashes in Redis but you can also use JSON, more on that later.:
+By default, entities map to Hashes in Redis but you can also use JSON, more on that later:

 ```javascript
 let schema = new Schema(Album, {